 Choose Your Winner

-If foamed milk is a deal-breaker for you as you love a cappuccino or latte, then the Pixie bundle with the Aeroccino is a good option.
+If having foamed milk is a deal-breaker for you as you love a cappuccino or latte, then the Pixie bundle with the Aeroccino is a good option.

 Even buying these two items combined will almost certainly be cheaper than single-serve espresso makers that include this option.
 And those expensive machines won’t have excellent space-saving abilities like this one.